goabego/pt_monitor/README.md

-# Google Cloud AI Platform Token Usage Monitor
+# Google Cloud AI Platform Metrics Monitor

-This script (`monitor.py`) queries the Google Cloud Monitoring API to fetch and display the daily consumed token throughput for AI Platform models.
-It aggregates the data by day, project, location, endpoint, deployed model, and request type, then prints a summary table to the console.
+This script (`monitor.py`) queries the Google Cloud Monitoring API to fetch and display daily usage and performance metrics for AI Platform models.
+It is a command-line tool that allows you to query various metrics, aggregate the data by day, and output the results in different formats.

+## Features

+*   **Multiple Metrics:** Query a wide range of metrics, including token throughput, invocation counts, latencies, and more.
+*   **Flexible Time Ranges:** Specify custom time ranges for your queries.
+*   **Multiple Output Formats:** Get your data in Markdown, CSV, or JSON format.
+*   **Robust and Extensible:** The codebase is structured with best practices, making it easy to add new metric configurations.

 ## Prerequisites